Many who died by suicide may have had an undiagnosed case of autism, study reveals - NewsBreak

 NOTTINGHAM, United Kingdom ( StudyFinds.org ) – Troubling research by a team from Nottingham University finds a high rate of people who died by suicide may have had an undiagnosed case of autism.
 Study authors urge the importance of developing more efficient ways to diagnose all forms of autism as early as possible.
 They also recommend the development of tailored suicide-prevention services for autistic individuals.

 This is the first ever research project to investigate the relationship between suicide in the United Kingdom and autism.
 Researchers analyzed a total of 372 coroner’s reports examining people who died by suicide .
-The team also conducted interviews with family members of the deceased.
+The team also conducted interviews with family members of the deceased.82-year-old charged with two counts of robbery

 Autism may be much more common than estimates show